FormidableLabs/nuka-carousel/README.md

 - The props ending with `Style` let you apply inline styles to its respective control.
 - The text label for the `Previous` button and `Next` button can be customized using `prevButtonText` and `nextButtonText`, respectively.

-Example, you can change the text of the `Previous` and `Next` buttons, and change the paging dots to red by passing in the following configuration:
+For example, you can change the text of the `Previous` and `Next` buttons, and change the paging dots to red by passing in the following configuration:

 ```
 defaultControlsConfig={{